comrade70/SAP-Integration-Suite-Tasks/1 SETTING UP SAP GATEWAY DEMO ACCOUNT & SAP BTP/exercise_2.md

 - APIPortal.Service.CatalogIntegration
 - PI_Integration_Developer
 - Subaccount Viewer
+<br>The creation of a subaccount is described in a tutorial in the Useful Links section

 ### Outcome After This Exercise
 I was able to log in with a User and Password to my subaccount tenant and in the Integration Suite.
 I also confirmed the Integration Suites had API Management and Cloud Integration capabilities.